 Mast Cell Tumors are a type of blood cancer that affects a type of blood cell that deals with the body’s response to inflammation and allergens.
 Mast cell tumors are the most common cause of skin tumors in dogs, but it can also affect other areas of the body as well, including the liver and the gastrointestinal tract.

-According to Dog Breeds, Boxers and Bulldogs are the most likely to get this type of cancer, but Pugs, Labrador Retrievers Beagles, and a few other breeds are also at an increased risk.
+Boxers and Bulldogs are the most likely to get this type of cancer, but Pugs, Labrador Retrievers, Beagles, and a few other breeds are also at an increased risk.

 Lymphoma is cancer that attacks the lymph nodes and causes them to grow three or more times their original size.
 It also affects white blood cells, the liver, and the spleen.
 Lymphoma, according to Purdue, is one of the most common types of cancer that affects dogs.

-According to Dog Breeds, Boxers and Bulldogs are once again the most likely to get this cancer, but the SAaint Bernard, Scottish Terrier, and several others also have a high higher than average chance.
+According to a study from Washington University, Boxers and Bulldogs are once again the most likely to get this cancer, but the SAaint Bernard, Scottish Terrier, and several others also have a high higher than average chance.

 Melanocytic tumors are tumors that are usually found on haired skin and in the oral cavity.
 These tumors occur in older dogs with pigmented skin.
 These tumors are a type of melanoma and usually lead to problems with the lymph nodes.